Milaor: St. Joseph the Worker Parish

 St. Joseph the Worker is the titular patron saint of the Municipality.
-The town and parish fiesta is celebrated every 1st day of May.
+The town and parish fiesta are celebrated every 1st day of May.
 The present parish priest is Rev. Fr.
 Ruben R. Buena.
 The vision of the parish is to continue forming Basic Ecclesial Communities, locally called as SKK or Saradit na Kristiyanong Komunidad.
 The locus and focus of this dream of the Church is by clustering all the neighboring families.
 Each cluster is composed of 15-20 families.

 St. Anthony of Padua Parish

 On May 13, 1994, another parish within the municipality of Milaor was established.
 The seat is at barangay San Antonio and the titular patron saint is St. Anthony of Padua.
 At present the parish priest is Rev. Fr.
 Edgar L. Barias, SOLT.

 Economy

-Formerly a sleepy suburb of Naga City Milaor became one of the most commercialized municipalities alongside Sipocot, Calabanga, Pili, Nabua and the nearby town of Canaman.
-This is due to its proximity to Naga City's CBD II and Almeda CBD.
-It's location along the National highway also makes it boom.
+Formerly a sleepy suburb of Naga City, the town has become one of the most commercialized municipalities alongside with Sipocot, Calabanga, Pili, Nabua and the nearby town of Canaman.
+This is mainly due to its proximity to Naga City's CBD II and Almeda CBD, and also its location along the Maharlika Highway.
 Milaor hosts large Warehouse companies such as CitiHardware, Olivan Depot, Atlantic Bakery, Milaor Trading Corporation, Milaor Cement Corp and others.
 The municipality has a provincial cockpit arena and several financial institutions such as BDO Network Bank and M Lhuillier.

 Most people in the municipality are farmers and fishermen.
 However, since Milaor is close to Naga City (3 kilometers south), within the Manila-Naga road, and is the site of the upcoming Camarines Sur expressway, it has become a location of a great number of warehouses.
 Also because of its proximity to Naga City, it has become a population spillover, with many housing subdivisions being located, as well as entertainment centers.
 Camarines Sur Sports Arena is located in Brgy.
 Tarusanan.

+Milaor was formerly included in the Metro Naga area before the designation was discontinued in 2017.